illyagm/McFlyNodeAPI/README.md

 ## McFlyNodeAPI

 Simple API, giving the possibility for:

--Creating notes
+1. Creating notes
--Setting them as favorites
+2. Setting them as favorites
--Find them all
+3. Find all notes
--Find one by id
+4. Find note by id
--Setting/unsetting note as 'favorite'
+5. Setting/unsetting note as 'favorite'

 ##### -Pre Requisites-